(SLAM) Navigating While Mapping

 Overview

 This document explains how to use Nav2 with SLAM.
 The following steps show ROS 2 users how to generate occupancy grid maps and use Nav2 to move their robot around.
-This tutorial applies to both simulated and physical robots, but will be completed here on physical robot.
+This tutorial applies to both simulated and physical robots, but will be completed here on a physical robot.

 Before completing this tutorial, completing the Getting Started is highly recommended especially if you are new to ROS and Navigation2.